TheEdoRan/next-safe-action/website/docs/safe-action-client/middleware.md

 Metadata -> { actionName: 'editProfile' }
 ```

-Note that `userId` in `ctx` comes from the `authActionClient` middleware, and console output comes from the logging middleware defined in the based client.
+Note that `userId` in `ctx` comes from the `authActionClient` middleware, and console output comes from the logging middleware defined in the base client.

 ### Action level middleware